kubedb/docs/docs/setup/monitoring/prometheus-operator.md

   namespace/monitoring created
   ```

-- We need a CoreOS [prometheus-operator](https://github.com/coreos/prometheus-operator) instance running.
-If you don't already have a running instance, deploy one following the docs from [here](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/coreos-operator/README.md).
+- We need a [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) instance running.
+If you don't already have a running instance, deploy one following the docs from [here](https://github.com/appscode/third-party-tools/blob/master/monitoring/prometheus/operator/README.md).

 ## Enable Monitoring in KubeDB operator

-Enable Prometheus monitoring using `prometheus.io/coreos-operator` agent while installing KubeDB operator.
+Enable Prometheus monitoring using `prometheus.io/operator` agent while installing KubeDB operator.
 To know details about how to enable monitoring see [here](/docs/setup/monitoring/overview.md#how-to-enable-monitoring).

 Let's install KubeDB operator with monitoring enabled.